berkley4/ungoogled-chromium-debian/.github/README.md

 - The ungoogled-chromium-common package has split into the libraries and main packages
 - A new ungoogled-chromium-libraries package
 - Google translate - optional build support via a patch to re-enable this functionality
-- Disable mDNS and service discovery - optional build support (a work in progress)

 ___Build system___